 Note: HANDE is relatively aggressive in adopting new language features and hence requires a fairly modern Fortran compiler.
-In particular, gfortran 4.5 or earlier is unlikely to successfully compile HANDE.
+In particular, gfortran 5.5 or earlier is unlikely to successfully compile HANDE.
+We regularly test with gfortran 6 and gfortran 7.